EPA’s New Turbine Rules Provide Air Permitting Relief for Data Centers

 Patrick J. Larkin , Mark J. Steger

-In addition to these controls, the EPA, citing its June 2012 memorandum on Title V permit exemptions for combustion turbines, exempted from the Title V major source permitting program those combustion turbines that are not major sources or are located at major sources.
-This exemption would apply to small, medium, and large, low-use subcategories.
-Permitting these sources would now fall to the States’ non-major permitting programs.
-Moreover, to further streamline permits for these sources, the EPA has suggested that States use general permits or permits by rule.
+In addition to these controls, EPA exempted from the Title V major source permitting program certain “low use” combustion turbines that do not independently qualify as major sources or are not located at major sources.
+This exemption would apply to Small, Medium, and Large “low use” subcategories.
+Permitting these sources would now fall to the States non-major permitting programs.
+To further streamline permits for these sources, EPA has suggested that States use general permits or permits by rule.
+It is not clear, however, how combustion turbines that meet any of the “low use” categories will also meet the intense power generation needs of data centers.

-Of interest to data centers using temporary turbines to provide power, the EPA indicated that it believes that combustion turbines are “a kind of internal combustion engine “ that could be regulated as nonroad engines (i.e., mobile sources) under Title II of the Act.
-However, the current definition of “nonroad engine” does not include combustion turbines.
-The effect of this change is to exempt such turbines from the new source review permitting requirements of the Act because it will no longer be considered part of the stationary source.
+Of interest to data centers using temporary turbines to provide power, the Federal Register notice indicates that the EPA believes that combustion turbines may qualify as “a kind of internal combustion engine” that could be regulated as nonroad engines (i.e., mobile sources) under Title II of the Act.”
+(See discussion at 91 FR 1926).
+However, the current definition of nonroad engine does not identify combustion turbines as a nonroad engine or mobile source.
+If EPA adopts a rule that confirms combustion turbines as mobile sources, this would exempt such turbines from the new source review permitting requirements of the Act because it will no longer be considered part of the stationary source.

-In the final rule, the EPA includes a conditional exclusion for temporary turbines.
-The exclusion removes combustion turbines from the definition of “stationary combustion turbines” if the turbine meets the definition of nonroad engine and is certified to meet emission standards adopted under Title II of the Act.
-According to the EPA, this exclusion will become effective if the EPA adopts nonroad emission standards and certification requirements for portable combustion turbines.
+In the final rule, EPA creates a conditional exclusion for temporary turbines.
+The exclusion removes combustion turbines from the definition of “stationary combustion turbines”—but only if the turbine meets the definition of nonroad engine and is certified to meet emission standards adopted under Title II of the Act.
+According to the EPA, this exclusion will become effective if EPA adopts nonroad emission standards and certification requirements for portable combustion turbines.
 At that time, the manufacturer of combustion turbines will be subject to the Title II requirements for mobile sources, including obtaining certificates of conformity.

 This publication is intended for general informational purposes only and does not constitute legal advice or a solicitation to provide legal services.
 The information in this publication is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 Readers should not act upon this information without seeking professional legal counsel.
 The views and opinions expressed herein represent those of the individual author(s) only and are not necessarily the views of Clark Hill PLC or Clark Hill Solicitors LLP.
 Although we attempt to ensure that postings on our website are complete, accurate, and up to date, we assume no responsibility for their completeness, accuracy, or timeliness.